graphs4value/refinery/subprojects/docs/versioned_docs/version-0.1.3/develop/java.md

 We recommend [Gradle](https://gradle.org/) as a build system for creating Java programs that use Refinery as a library.
 We created a [Gradle plugin](pathname://../javadoc/refinery-gradle-plugins/) to simplify project configuration.

-To find out the configuration for using our snapshot artifacts, select whether you use a Kotlin-based (`.gradle.kts`) or a Groovy-based (`.gradle`) configuration format for your Gradle build.
+To find out the configuration for using our artifacts, select whether you use a Kotlin-based (`.gradle.kts`) or a Groovy-based (`.gradle`) configuration format for your Gradle build.
 You should add this code to your Gradle *settings* file, which is named `settings.gradle.kts` or `settings.gradle`.

 import TabItem from '@theme/TabItem';
 import Tabs from '@theme/Tabs';